darkeclipz/3d-canvas/README.md

  The angle of the camera can be changed with the mouse, _click on the canvas_ to lock the pointer.

+ ## Improvements

+ Things that can be improved:

+  * Implement forward/backward: Add a ray class, and find the angle between the camera, and the object we are looking at.
+If the angle is within bounds, the object is visible and in front of us.
+Otherwise, the object is on the sides, or back, and we do not want to draw it.
+  * Toggle the faces with `Z`.
+  * Toggle the wireframe with `X`.
+  * Toggle the vertices with `V`.
+  * Toggle coordinates `C`.

 ## License

-I hereby grant you to do whatever your darkest dream pleases.
+I hereby grant you to do whatever you want with it.
 There is no license.